Yamato-class battleship: Destruction of records

 On the eve of the Allies' occupation of Japan, special-service officers of the Imperial Japanese Navy destroyed virtually all records, drawings, and photographs of or relating to the Yamato-class battleships, leaving only fragmentary records of the design characteristics and other technical matters.
 The destruction of these documents was so efficient that until 1948 the only known images of Yamato and Musashi were those taken by United States Navy aircraft involved in the attacks on the two battleships.
 Although some additional photographs and information, from documents that were not destroyed, have come to light over the years, the loss of the majority of written records for the class has made extensive research into the Yamato class somewhat difficult.
 Because of the lack of written records, information on the class largely came from interviews of Japanese officers following Japan's surrender.

-However, in October 1942, based upon a special request from Adolf Hitler, German Admiral Paul Wenneker, attached to the German Naval Attache in Japan, was allowed to inspect a Yamato-class battleship while it was undergoing maintenance in a dockyard, at which time Admiral Wenneker cabled a detailed description of the warship to Berlin.
-On 22 August 1943, Erich Groner, a German naval historian, and author of the book Die Deutschen Kriegschiffe, 1815–1945, was shown the report while at the "Führer Headquarters", and was directed to make an "interpretation" and then prepare a "design sketch drawing" of the Japanese battleship.
-The material was preserved by Erich Groner's wife, Mrs. H. Groner, and submitted to publishers in the 1950s.
+However, in October 1942, on special request from Adolf Hitler, the German naval attaché in Japan, Admiral Paul Wenneker, was allowed to inspect a Yamato-class battleship while it was undergoing maintenance in a dockyard.
+Wenneker cabled a detailed description of the warship to Berlin.
+On 22 August 1943, Erich Gröner, a German naval historian, later author of the book Die Deutschen Kriegschiffe, 1815–1945, was shown the report while at the "Führer Headquarters", and was directed to make an "interpretation" and then prepare a "design sketch drawing" of the Japanese battleship.
+The material was preserved by Erich Groner's wife, and submitted to publishers in the 1950s.